Administrative Guidelines for Academic Department Chairs

 - Institutional Research: to discuss survey instruments and review instrument design; contact David Menk (email@example.com or x6539).

-- Program Assessment and Development Committee: for discussing assessment issues, reviewing plans, etc.; contact the committee chair, as listed in the “Green Pages“ of the Faculty Book online.
+- Committee for the Assessment of Student Learning: for discussing assessment issues, reviewing plans, etc.; contact the committee chair, as listed in the “Green Pages“ of the Faculty Book online.